Optimizing fermionic Hamiltonians with classical interactions: Main results

 \section{Main results}

 Our work is motivated by a key difference between the Hamiltonians analyzed in Refs.~\cite{BGKT:manybody,Haldar_2021, HO, YSHT:sparse,basso2024,anschuetz2024, ding2025} and those arising in quantum chemistry.
-In particular, the quartic terms in real-space discretized chemistry Hamiltonians are not generic but \textit{classical}, i.e., diagonal in computational basis \cite{jensen2017introduction,sholl2022density,light1985generalized, briggs1996real, babbush2018low,arguello2019analogue}.
+In particular, the quartic terms in real-space discretized electronic-structure Hamiltonians are not generic but \textit{classical}, i.e., diagonal in occupation-number (computational) basis; see Appendix~A in \cite{babbush2018low} and Eq.~(3) in \cite{arguello2019analogue}.
 This holds because chemistry interactions physically arise from Coulomb terms, built out of diagonal particle density operators $n(\boldsymbol{r})$.
 Using CIFH as an acronym for `classically interacting fermionic Hamiltonians', we define

 \begin{problem}[\textsc{Traceless CIFH Optimization}] Consider the Hamiltonian